Lawrence1024/FBLAComputerGameSimulation/README.md

 ============
    1. Once open the FBLAPuzzle.exe file you will see a login page
       * If you do not have an account in the game, click on the create new account link on the bottom right corner
-   2. Once you have an account, login to play the game
+   2. Once you have an account, log in to play the game
    3. Your information (username, password, records on levels, etc.) will be saved on your computer
    4. This multi-player function enables users to have fun and compete with each other